Choosing the right marketing tech stack

 Technology has changed the daily life of consumers and has enabled advertisers to reach potential customers in new ways.
-In the marketing world of today, making use of technology is the golden rule of marketers to perform efficiently and attain better results.
+In the marketing world of today, making use of technology, such as marketing tech, is the golden rule of marketers to perform efficiently and attain better results.

 A MarTech stack is the combination of marketing technology tools your business uses to achieve your marketing objectives.
 There are a number of MarTech tools on the market, all with different use cases.
 It is important to understand what each type of MarTech tool does in order to assess whether it is necessary to make use of in your business and whether it fits your current technologies in place or not.